ENCODE-DCC/ENCODE-DAC-pipelines/README.md

-uw
+ENCODE-DAC-pipelines
 ==

-University of Washington hub for data analysis pipeline.

-A place for the outline of DNase analysis and software.
+Hub for data analysis pipelines and software.
+All AWGs may gather their required software for uniform pipeline here.
+This can include alignment software, peak-calling algorithms and various arguments/settings used.